Survey Translation Workflows for Qualtrics, Decipher, and Alchemer

 Qualtrics Market Research Translation

-The export from Qualtrics will include both the source English, and a place to insert the translation for each language.
+The export from Qualtrics will include both the source language and a place to insert the translation for each language.
 The Qualtrics export file includes a section with the source language and a corresponding section for the translation.
-After your survey has been translated, your translators will send you the survey.
+Then, after your survey has been translated, your translators will send you the survey.
 All you need to do then is import it back into Qualtrics’ translation interface, and your survey is ready to go.

 FocusVision Decipher Market Research Translation